Guide

 Parse Email Signatures for Contact Enrichment

 Email signatures are structured data hiding in plain text.
 82% of business emails contain a signature with at least a name and title.
-This guide shows how to detect signature blocks, extract structured fields with regex, cross-reference multiple messages per sender, and build enriched contact profiles from Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP inboxes.
+This guide shows how to detect signature blocks, extract structured fields with regex, cross-reference multiple messages per sender, and build enriched contact profiles from any email inbox.

 Anatomy of an email signature